Plymouth-Sailboat/SailBoatROS/README.md

 ## FAQ
 **Q)** I get the following error message when running the command `rosrun rosserial_python serial_node.py /dev/ttyACM0 _baud:=115200` :
-  *  `wrong checksum for topic id and msg` once in the beginning **A)** This shouldn't affect the communication.
+  *  `wrong checksum for topic id and msg` once in the beginning.
+  **A)** This shouldn't affect the communication.
 Check that you have the topics and that they work, for example using the command :
   ```
   rostopic list